Students

 Program Overview

-The Master of Science in Materials Science and Engineering (MSMSE) program at the University of Central Florida (UCF) is designed primarily for students holding a bachelor's degree in Materials Science and Engineering or a closely related field.
+The Master of Science in Materials Science and Engineering program is primarily for students with bachelor's degrees in Materials Science and Engineering or a closely related discipline.

 • Crystal growth